OdatNurd/devember-2019/GZipper/README.md

   every time you save the file, the compressed version will change.
 When you close the file, the original file will be deleted.

+  * `GZipper: Delete Gzip File` will delete the underlying `gzip` file and also the temporary file being used to edit.
+You will be asked to confirm the decision prior to removing the file.
+A variant of the command will leave the temporary file in place after the `gzip` is deleted, which you can use to continue working with the file.

 ## Settings
 -----------